USS VIRGINIA BASE ANNUAL PICNIC

 1. Mission BBQ donated the following in 2018 (and hopefully will do the same for 2019):

-(Kenn will pick up the food from Mission BBQ and arrive at Al's house around 12:30pm).
+(Kenn & Della will pick up the food from Mission BBQ and should arrive at Al's house by 12:30pm).

 Pulled Pork BarbecuePulled Chicken BarbecueTexas-Style BrisketColeslawBaked BeansMacaroni and CheeseSlider RollsBBQ SauceTeaLemonadePlatesCutleryServing Spoons & TongsNOTE: Mission BBQ does not provide deserts, but members and guests usually provide a sufficent number of appetizers, deserts and drinks to round out our menu.